On the nature and charge state of the X-Defect, a radiation-induced Silicon defect with field-enhanced charge carrier emission: Results and Discussion

-To obtain the zero-field activation energy value $E_\text{A,0}$ and determine whether the \Xdefect exhibits a phonon-assisted tunnelling or Poole-Frenkel enhanced emission, Difference DLTS (DDLTS) measurements were carried out.
-The DDLTS method works by subtracting two DLTS measurements on a transient-by-transient basis from one another, where they only differ by the applied pulse voltage.
-Here, pulse voltages only in the reverse bias direction were used, since this enables a study of the \Xdefect without interference from the \BiOi defect.
-Different pulse voltages in a diode result in a different depth range of filled defects.
-By subtracting these measurements from one another, only defects in a small depth range are contributing to the observed signal.
-This, however, also means that they experience only a narrow slice of the full electric field profile in the diode during the emission step.\footnote{This method is instructively illustrated in Ref.~\cite{niels_3rdDRD3}.} Some exemplary DLTS measurements for different pulse voltages are shown in \autoref{fig:DLTS_pulse}.
+Some exemplary DLTS measurements for different pulse voltages are shown in \autoref{fig:DLTS_pulse}.
 As can be seen, a smaller pulse voltage results in a larger signal amplitude, due to a larger volume with defects being filled contributing to the signal generation. \autoref{fig:DLTS_difference} shows examples of difference spectra obtained after subtracting the pulse measurements from one another, transient by transient.
 Clear shifts in the positions for the \Xdefect peaks are observed, while the \CiOi peaks exhibit none, indicating that the \Xdefect is subject to a field dependent emission process, while the \CiOi is not.
 For these spectra the standard DLTS analysis with correlator functions is performed to construct an Arrhenius plot, which yields the activation energy.
 The resulting activation energy versus the applied electric field strength is displayed in \autoref{fig:DLTS_efield_dependence}.
 The measurement results show that the field strength dependence for the \Xdefect activation energy fits well to an $E^2$ dependence, the expected behaviour for phonon-assisted tunnelling.
 An approach to fit a $\sqrt{E}$ dependence, i.e a PF related dependency, does not result in a good data representation.
 The least-squares fitting of

 to the datapoints results in a zero-field activation energy of $E_\text{A,0}=b=\SI{0.1962(7)}{\electronvolt}$.
 The slope parameter for the fit is $a=\SI{-1.024(14)e-5}{\electronvolt\centi\meter\per\kilo\volt}$.
 The reduced $\chi^2$ is \num{2,49}, indicating a good fit of the PAT $E^2$ model to the measured data.